Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields

-Let us recall briefly the construction of the Iwahori-Hecke algebra of \cite{bardy2016iwahori}.
-We give Bernstein-Lusztig presentation.
-In \cite{bardy2016iwahori}, this algebra is first defined as an algebra of functions on pairs of type $0$ chambers in a masure.
-This definition is recalled in Section~\ref{secAlgèbres de Hecke générales}.
-The definition we give is less general and imposes restrictions on the ring of scalars.
-It authorizes nevertheless $\C$ and $\Z[\frac{1}{\sqrt{q}},\sqrt{q}]$ if $G$ is a split Kac-Moody group over $\mathcal{K}$.
+Let us first recall briefly the construction of the Iwahori-Hecke algebra via its Bernstein-Lusztig presentation, as done in \cite[\S 6.6]{bardy2016iwahori}.
+Note that this definition requires some restrictions on the possible choices for the ring of scalars; nevertheless, choosing $\C$ or $\Z[\sqrt{q}, \sqrt{q}^{-1}]$ is allowed when $G$ is a split Kac-Moody group over $\mathcal{K}$.
+Another definition of the Iwahori-Hecke algebra (as an algebra of functions on pairs of type $0$ chambers in a masure) is given in \cite[Def.\,2.5]{bardy2016iwahori} and allows more flexibility in the choice of scalars.
+This will be recalled in Section~\ref{secAlgebres de Hecke generales}.